FawadNL/rockstars/README.md

 # IT Rockstars Music App

-The Rockstars Music app is a web application developed to manage playlits and songs.
+The Rockstars Music app is a responsive web application developed with Ionic + Angular, to manage playlits and songs.

-### What features included ?
+### Features included

 - User can search artist by artist name.
 - On click of Artist name, Artist details page will open and Songs by an artist can be found on same page.